chromiumembedded/cef/libcef/common/extensions/api/README.txt

    CefExtensionSystemFactory::CefExtensionSystemFactory in
    libcef/browser/extensions/extension_system_factory.cc if necessary [2].

+*** Note that CEF does not currently expose its own Mojo APIs.
+Related code is commented out in:
+  BUILD.gn
+  cef.gyp
+  CefExtensionsBrowserClient::RegisterExtensionFunctions
+  CefExtensionsClient::IsAPISchemaGenerated
+  CefExtensionsClient::GetAPISchema

+To add a new extension API implemented in Chrome:

+1. Register the API in libcef/browser/extensions/chrome_api_registration.cc
+2. Perform steps 3, 6 and 7 above.

 See https://www.chromium.org/developers/design-documents/mojo for more information.

 [1] A feature can optionally express requirements for where it can be accessed.
-    See the _api_features.json file for additional details.
+    See the _api_features.json and _permission_features.json files for additional details.
+For Chrome extensions this should match the definitions in the chrome/common/extensions/api/_*_features.json files.

 [2] Some Mojo APIs use singleton Factory objects that create a one-to-one
     relationship between a service and a BrowserContext.
 This is used primarily